-The topsoil will be used progressively as rehabilitation advances.
+The topsoil will be used progressively as rehabilitation advances and batter levels are completed.
 Weed control will be carried out as necessary and any disturbed stockpiles temporarily seeded between rehabilitation work seasons.

 1.2.2.9 Passive Underdrainage Treatment Trial